Pentagon Puts Military Police on Alert to Go to Minneapolis

 Active-duty forces are normally prohibited from acting as a domestic law enforcement agency.
 But the Insurrection Act offers an exception.

-The Insurrection Act would allow the military to take up a policing authority it otherwise would not be allowed to do, enforcing state and federal laws,”said Stephen Vladeck, a University of Texas School of Law professor who specializes in constitutional and national security law.
+The Act would allow the military to take up a policing authority it otherwise would not be allowed to do, enforcing state and federal laws, said Stephen Vladeck, a University of Texas School of Law professor who specializes in constitutional and national security law.

 The statute “is deliberately vague” when it comes to the instances in which the Insurrection Act could be used, he said.
 The state’s governor could ask President Donald Trump to take action or Trump could act on his own authority if he’s determined that the local authorities are so overwhelmed that they can’t adequately enforce the law, Vladeck said.